Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 29-DaemonSet, Job & CronJob/README.md

   ttlSecondsAfterFinished: 60
   # This field tells Kubernetes to automatically delete the Job object 60 seconds after it finishes (either success or failure).
   # Useful for keeping the cluster clean and avoiding accumulation of completed Jobs.
+  # You can freely delete the pod if it fail not worry about log we use daemonset to deploy a logging agent with send log yo centralize logging system from where you can see the logs

   completions: 2
   # Total number of successful Pod completions needed for the Job to succeed.
   # - If set to 1: Only one Pod needs to complete successfully for the Job to finish.